-How Meeting Briefing Generator Automates Meeting Prep
+How Meeting Briefing Generator Delivers Pre-Call Intel

 The Problem

-Teams typically spend 30-60 minutes per cycle on the manual version of this workflow.
-Meeting Briefing Generator reduces that to seconds per execution, with consistent output quality every time.
+Teams typically spend 30–60 minutes per cycle on the manual version of this workflow.
+Meeting Briefing Generator reduces that to seconds per execution, with consistent quality every time.

 What This Blueprint Does